marciliocn/void-installer/README.md

 - Doesn't set up a common user
 - Formating `/` with `xfs filesystem`
 - With GRUB
+- Enable automatically DHCP and SSH server deamons (and internet work on next reboot)

 ### USAGE
 - Boot from Void Linux Live Image with a DE (Desktop Environment)